A rite of passage to a life of virtue and self government.

 These are big questions for a high school student to consider, and so students are invited to adopt a particular perspective on the question based on the books, events, ideas, heroes, and human achievements that have most provoked them during their education.
 Students should begin to ponder the question by asking themselves which historical or literary figures they have found admirable, what ideas they have learned to be true, and what books have taught them the most in their education.
 A student can then venture a response to the question by speaking through the great thinkers and the great books he or she has studied.

-Students from the Class of 2017 sucessfully defended senior theses on C.S.
-Lewis, Thomas Jefferson, St. Augustine, Levin from Tolstoy's Anna Karenina, and Martin Luther King, Jr., to name a few.
+Students from the Classes of 2017 and 2018 successfully defended senior theses on C.S.
+Lewis, Ray Bradbury, Thomas Jefferson, St. Augustine, Levin from Tolstoy's Anna Karenina, and Martin Luther King, Jr., to name a few.